glenmiracle18/crypto-vault/README.md

 <h1>Crypto Data App</h1>
 <p>A web app, where you can find out about the current crypto market trends and analysis, with world class crypto news.</p>
+<p>You can view the deployed site here: <a href='https://656baa5bcd95ea0fe6633ed1--stellular-queijadas-c3bfb8.netlify.app/'>crypto-vault<a/></p>
+<h3 style='color:#43925c'>NB!: If some data don't load up, that might be because I have exhausted the number of calls I can make to the api 😃</h3>

 <h4> <span> · </span> <a href="https://github.com/glenmiracle18/crypto-vault /blob/master/README.md"> Documentation </a> <span> · </span> <a href="https://github.com/glenmiracle18/crypto-vault /issues"> Report Bug </a> <span> · </span> <a href="https://github.com/glenmiracle18/crypto-vault /issues"> Request Feature </a> </h4>